Shraddha09-Gupta22/Shraddha09-Gupta22/README.md

 ✔ **Built a Real Estate App** using React Native with Google OAuth, property listings, and booking management.
 ✔ **Developed a Ticketing Tool** at Haltdos, automating support ticket generation using Microsoft Graph SDK.
 ✔ **Integrated Google Maps API** for real-time location tracking in a cab price comparison app.
-✔ **Deployed backend services** on AWS using Elastic Beanstalk and CodePipeline for scalability.
 ✔ **Solved 400+ Leetcode problems**, achieving a **max contest rating of 1530**.
 ✔ **Gained hands-on experience in full-stack development**, working with React Native, MERN stack, and cloud technologies.